 Home Facebook Feed Widget

-ATTENTION THE JURY CALLED FOR THE 249TH DISTRICT COURT ON MONDAY JUNE 26, 2017 IS CANCELLED.
+ATTENTION THE JURY CALLED FOR THE COUNTY COURT OF LAW #1 ON WED.
+JULY 9, 2017 IS CANCELLED.
 DO NOT REPORT.
 RESPECTFULLY, JURY ADMINISTRATION

 (1) The JURY scheduled for WEDNESDAY, AUGUST 9, 2017 AT 8:15 AM for the COUNTY COURT of LAW #1 at the Guinn Justice Center 204 S. Buffalo St. Cleburne, TX HAS BEEN CANCELLED.

 YOUR APPEARANCE IS NOT REQUIRED AT THIS TIME.